What to Look for When Searching for a Senior Apartment in Philadelphia

 Another part of getting to know your neighbors is deciding if they are a good fit for your personality.
 Do they share similar interests?
 Can you picture spending time with them?
 Since you want a community with social activities, you’ll want to socialize with your neighbors.
 Although socializing with neighbors is important, also consider visitor policies.
 You’ll want the community to welcome visitations from your friends and relatives.
 Find out if rules are in place regarding overnight visitors or any other restrictions apply.

-The Philadelphia Protestant Home can offer everything you’re looking for in a senior community.
+PPH can offer everything you’re looking for in a senior community.
 Our community is focused on creating an atmosphere where each resident is regarded as family.
-To find out more about our senior living options, contact us today at 215-697-8000.
+To find out more about our senior living options, contact us today.